 Are you starting a landscaping business in Colorado?
 Wonderful!
-With the state’s continuous growth, diverse communities, and beautiful natural landscapes, this will be a plus point for your business, offering plenty of opportunities.
+With the state’s continuous growth, diverse communities, and beautiful natural landscapes, Colorado landscaping will be a plus point for your business, offering plenty of opportunities.

-But before you grab your shovel and begin turning dreams into reality, you must understand the licensing, certification, and insurance requirements you’ll need to meet.
+But before you grab your shovel and begin turning dreams into reality, you must understand the licensing, certification, and insurance requirements you’ll need to meet, especially if you plan on offering landscaping Colorado Springs services.

 Getting familiar with these rules early on will help you comply with local and state laws and build trust with your future customers.